 G. Wall Erection.

 1. Panel Wall Systems.
 Place facing panels in the sequence shown on the Engineered Drawings.
 Lift panels using the lifting devices set into the upper edge of each panel.
 Place the initial row of panels on the centerline of the leveling pad and level the panel.
 Use shims to level the panels.
-If the shim height is greater than 3/8 inch (10 mm) start the erection over.
+If the shim height is greater than 3/8 inch start the erection over.
 Do not use bearing pads to level the panels.
 Do not install panels that overhang the leveling pad transversely.
 Reconstruct the leveling pad if the panels are transversely overhanging.

-Facing panels are allowed to extend beyond the end of the leveling pad up to 6 inches (150 mm) when the leveling pad changes elevation.
+Facing panels are allowed to extend beyond the end of the leveling pad up to 6 inches when the leveling pad changes elevation.
 Fill the void with SGB immediately after the first row of panels are set, wedged, braced and clamped.

 Starting with the second row of panels, install at least two bearing pads per panel, uniformly spaced, to properly construct the panels’ horizontal joint.
 After each panel has been placed, ensure the panel is horizontally level.

-Construct the panels so the horizontal and vertical joints are ½ to 1 inch (13 to 25 mm) wide.
-Use ¾ inch (19 mm) spacers to control the joint spacing.
+Construct the panels so the horizontal and vertical joints are ½ to 1 inch wide.
+Use ¾ inch spacers to control the joint spacing.
 Once the joint spacing is achieved, record the joint gap on the drawings and present this information to the Engineer once a week.
 If the required joint spacing is not achieved, then make the required corrective action.

 The Engineer will hold a flashlight perpendicular to the facing panel to determine if the Facing Panel Joint Cover fabric is exposed.
 If the fabric is exposed, then the joint is unacceptable.
 Submit a repair method to the Department for protecting the fabric.